LambertLeong/LambertLeong.github.io/_posts/thoughts/2020-09-12-election-2020-twitter-trends.md

 <br>

 Despite your political leanings, you can admit that the data is interesting.
-Social media is a powerful information tool and keeping a finger on the pulse of social media may prove to be beneficial.
-We will see early November!
+Social media is a powerful information tool and keeping a finger on the pulse may be a good idea.

 __More Data and Interpretation Coming Soon__

-Charts and data update, at least, every week.
 <br>

 <!-- Icons -->